theJaxon/CKAD/README.md

 # When having more than 1 container in a pod use the -c flag
 kubectl logs <pod> -c <container>

+# Get All pods in the cluster
+kubectl get po -A

 # Updating existing object definition
 kubectl apply -f file_name.yml kubectl edit <object> <name>